nlread/curve-editor/README.md

 # curve-editor
 Basic curve editing program created for class using C++ and GLUT.
+Created by Ned Read in 2016 for Computer Graphics.